NorthVine-Consulting/managerdash-docs/docs/5_feedback.md

 - Mark PRs as "Feedback Opportunity" to auto-generate feedback
 - Auto-generated feedback includes PR context and your comments
 - Feedback tagged with "PR Review" and PR number
+- Created as feedback type with pending state
-- Review and refine auto-generated feedback before delivery
+- Review and refine auto-generated feedback before marking as delivered
 - Provides concrete examples for technical feedback

 **With Goals**: